sravanthialwala/c-programming/README.md

-these are the files which are related to prcactice sessoions programs while  i was learning c
+These are the files which are related to practice sessions programs while  I was learning c